EXPERT WORKING GROUPS

 EWGs have clear objectives that could include (but are not be limited to) specific activities such as contributing to the development and implementation of the Wheat Initiative Strategic Research Agenda, delivering position papers, stimulating and facilitating knowledge sharing within a scientific community or addressing a particular challenge through a research programme.
 The minimum output is an annual report for dissemination to the Wheat Initiative Committees and the wheat research community through the Wheat Initiative website.

-Guidelines for setting up and managing Expert Working Groups are available for download, along with templates for use by EWGs during the different phases of their development.
+Guidelines for setting up and managing Expert Working Groups will be available soon, along with templates for use by EWGs during the different phases of their development.